Wildlife Rescue Guide

 At this stage, they are sometimes “bird-napped” by well-meaning humans.
 If they appear healthy and have not been caught by a cat, leave them where they are and call WildCare for observation guidelines.

-Neonate squirrels are usually found when a nest (called a “drey”) has been destroyed.
-Squirrels are excellent parents, but casual nest-builders and they often have more than one drey.
+Neonate (newborn) squirrels are usually found when a nest (called a “drey”) has been destroyed.
+Squirrels are excellent parents, but they are casual nest-builders, so they often have more than one drey.
 If one or more baby squirrels fall to the ground, their mother will often retrieve them.

-If you find uninjured babies and think the mother is around, nestle them in a warm, shallow box at the base of the tree they fell from, or in a basket suspended so it rests against the trunk, and leave the area.
-Call WildCare if the mother has not returned within two or three hours.
+If you find uninjured babies and think the mother is still in the vicinity, nestle them in a warm, shallow box at the base of the tree they fell from, or in a basket suspended so it rests against the trunk, and leave the area.
+Call WildCare 415-456-7283 if the mother has not returned within two or three hours.